TiansiGu/Terraform-Ubuntu/README.md

 Out of security, the Bastion Host only allows inbounding SSH traffic from your IP address
 ![img_19.png](./screenshots/img_19.png)
-You can verify your IP address by running `curl -s https://api.ipify.org `:
+You can verify it is your IP address by running `curl -s https://api.ipify.org `:
 ![img_20.png](./screenshots/img_20.png)

 ##### Custom EC2